 Toyota Sequoia

-The 2024 Toyota Sequoia is another large SUV worth considering.
+The 2025 Toyota Sequoia is another large SUV worth considering.
 It was redesigned for the 2023 model year using the same platform and powertrain line-up as the latest Toyota Tundra pick-up.
 The part-time 4WD system is standard in Canada, as is Toyota’s i-Force Max hybrid powertrain designed to improve fuel efficiency.
-The TRD Off-Road grade, which is the base model in Canada, adds a selectable locking rear differential and Toyota’s Multi-Terrain Select that helps control wheel spin in different environments for improved traction.
-For 2024, Canadian pricing on the Toyota Sequoia starts at $82,245.
-If you’re looking for a luxury vehicle with the same capability, consider the related Lexus LX 600, which starts at $116,686.
-Toyota Sequoia Overview
+The TRD Off-Road grade, which is the base model in Canada, adds a selectable locking rear differential and Toyota’s Multi-Terrain Select that helps control wheel spin in different environments for improved traction and versatility.
+For 2025, Canadian pricing on the Toyota Sequoia starts at $86,030.
+If you’re looking for a luxury vehicle with the same capability, consider the related Lexus LX 600, which starts at $125,335, or the new Lexus LX 700h hybrid, starting at $139,399.

 Mercedes-Benz G-Class

 It’s far and away the most expensive vehicle on this list, but the functionality and status symbol quotient of the Mercedes-Benz G-Class luxury SUV can’t be denied.
 Its permanent four-wheel drive with three mechanical locking differentials and two-speed transfer case offer serious off-road capability.
-Two standard variants of the G-Class are currently available in Canada: the entry-level G 550 is priced from $180,000, and the AMG G 63 starts at $242,000.
-(Note these prices are for 2023 models and do not include fees.)
+A single variant of the G-Class is available in Canada as of 2025: the entry-level G 550, which is priced from $189,000.
+(Note these prices do not include destination charges or dealer fees.)

 Mercedes-Benz G-Class Overview